Battle of Wake Island: Japanese occupation

-From June 1942 to July 1943, there were many B-24 raids and photographic recon missions were launched from Midway to Wake, often resulting in air battles between Zero's and bombers.
-For example, on 15 May 1943, a raid of seven B-24s was intercepted by 22 Zero's, with the US losing one B-24 and claiming four kills.
-In July 1943, a B-24 strike targeted the fuel depot losing another B-24 when intercepted by 20-30 Zero's.
+From June 1942 to July 1943, there were many B-24 raids and photographic recon missions were launched from Midway to Wake, often resulting in air battles between Zeros and bombers.
+For example, on 15 May 1943, a raid of seven B-24s was intercepted by 22 Zeros, with the US losing one B-24 and claiming four kills.
+In July 1943, a B-24 strike targeted the fuel depot losing another B-24 when intercepted by 20-30 Zeros.
 The last raid from Midway was in July 1943.
 The next large strike was combination of naval bombardment and carrier strike aircraft in the October 1943 raids.
-In 1944, Wake was bombed by PB2Y Coronado flying boats operating from Midway to stop Wake from supporting the battle for the Marshall Islands.
-Once Kwajalein was taken, Wake was attacked from the newly-won base with B-24 raids.
+In the first two months of 1944, Wake was bombed by PB2Y Coronado flying boats operating from Midway to stop Wake from supporting the battle for the Marshall Islands; once allies won the Battle of Kwajalein, Wake was attacked from the newly-won base with B-24 raids.
 This continued until October 1944, thereafter Wake was only bombed a few more times by carrier strike groups usually heading west.